creative-computing-society/Guide_to_contribute_in_Hacktoberfest/README.md

-# Hello World!
+# Hello World WE are Creative Computing Society!
 Follow these steps
-accordingly to contribute to Hacktoberfest to earn swags and learn something about the open source contribution.
+accordingly to contribute to Hacktoberfest to earn swags and learn something about the open source contribution which is very cool.

 ## Step 1
 Create a account on Github